geojeff/busser/README.md

 Running
 -------

-The simple invocation is:
+busser and busboy use the node.js prompt module, along with the colors module, to prompt for and validate user input.
+After validation and parsing, user input is fed to nconf.
+So, busser is invoked with:

+    node bin/busser.js --prompt

+which will prompt for the following input items:

+* config -- Use the default 'conf/busser.json' until you have a need to customize.

+* appTargets -- Use the test app 'OnePointSeven-dev' for which info is in busser.json.
+This is designed to take multiple targets in comma-delimited format, but for now one app at a time works.

+* actions -- Use a combination of build, save, and run, comma-delimited.

+Power users will want command line-only functionality, something like:

-    node bin/busser.js --appTargets=myapp-dev --action=buildrun
+    node bin/busser.js --appTargets=myapp-dev --actions=build,run

-where appTargets lists the SproutCore apps to be built, and action specifies one of: build, buildrun, buildsave, and buildsaverun.
-Busser and app-specific configuration is assumed to be in conf/busser.json, read by nconf.
+Something like this was working before the addition of the prompt module, so it can be restored, perhaps along with use of the prompt-override facility, per prompt docs.

+If you run with on the build action, you should see a report to the console.

+Same for build and save.

-Visit localhost:8000/OnePointSeven to show the app, which, as of 2012-01-23, will come up with the first window and pane skewed far left, unusable (Ace problems, probably...).
+For build, save, run, you will see the same output, finishing with a message that the server is now running on localhost, port 8000.
+In that event, visit localhost:8000/OnePointSeven to show the app, which, as of 2012-01-23, will show the first window and pane skewed far left, unusable (Ace problems, probably...).

 Contributors
 ============